 You would think that these experiences of grace would have made me head over heels in love with Christ.
 Yet in my teens and twenties, I probably would describe myself as a floundering Catholic.
 I was on the fence, even lukewarm about my faith.
 I was not completely surrendered to God.

 Such is the condition I entered college life at the University of Iowa.
 (Go Hawks!)
 I was lukewarm about my faith.
-I did, however, join the Newman Center, the Catholic student center on campus.
+I did, however, sponsor a fellow student to become Catholic through the Rite to Christian Initiation for Adults (RCIA) and I joined the Newman Center, the Catholic student center on campus.
 I participated in playing the saxophone and singing.
 But I also joined in my share of partying, drinking and carousing.
 I had a mixed spirituality.
-I wasn’t the same person inside of church as outside of church.
+I wasn’t always the same person inside of church as outside of church.

 My First Full-Time Job